 United MileagePlus is currently selling miles with a bonus of up to 85% and an annual purchase limit of 175,000 miles.
-This isn't the best deal we're likely to see United offer this year but, as the math will show, there are definitely going to be times when miles purchased in this sale will save you money.
+This isn't the best deal we're likely to see United offer before the end of the year (we've already seen a 100% bonus offer earlier this month) but as the math will show, there are definitely going to be times when miles purchased in this sale will save you money.